 A developer proposing two solar farms located close to and in line with the runway at Bournemouth Airport came up against a significant objection from the airport on the grounds of glint and glare.
 The two solar farms are known as Hale Farm and Woodtown Farm.

 Bournemouth Airport’s concerns related to the possibility of solar reflections from the panels ‘blinding’ the pilots of approaching aircraft.
-It was therefore Pager Power’s role to assess the initial proposals and then to assist the developer in devising suitable layouts that would be not pose a significant risk to aviation safety and thus be acceptable to the airport.
+It was therefore Pager Power’s role to assess the initial proposals and then to assist the developer by reviewing the suitable layouts devised by the developer that would be not pose a significant risk to aviation safety and thus be acceptable to the airport.

 Glint and glare is a key issue for aviation safety in the UK.
 If a solar farm is to be located in the vicinity of an aerodrome then a glint and glare assessment is likely to be requested.